This post was last updated in July 2019.

 It’s no longer a question of whether businesses should add a web store to their offering, but how.
 The short answer is a solid e-commerce strategy.

-This summer we commissioned Sapio Research to conduct a survey of over 300 businesses around the world to find out how they were approaching their digital transformation and e-commerce strategy.
-52% of respondents said that their own web store is their most important channel.
+In 2017, we commissioned Sapio Research to conduct a survey of over 300 businesses around the world to find out how they were approaching their digital transformation and e-commerce strategy.
+52% of respondents said that their own web store is theirmost important channel.
 On average, those with web stores saw a 22% increase in revenue thanks to this sales channel alone.